TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Upgrade the server!!!!
+It has the old map

+- Research chat messages sometimes not working

 - Don't kick afk spectators
 - Test what happens without internet connection when launching Hypersomnia on Windows